 Official Program Name:

-Bachelor of Science in Criminal Justice, Homeland Security Emphasis Area
+Bachelor of Science in Criminal Justice with a cognate in Homeland Security

 School Offering Program: